-2024 Spring Poetry Lab
+2024 Fall Poetry Lab

-Welcome to our 2024 Spring Poetry Lab!submitAdd to Calendar
+Welcome to the 2024 Fall Poetry Lab!

 Below are some highlights of the poetry lab program—we’re doing our utmost to pack this opportunity with great material for you!

 • Working on a chapbook?
-We're including the digital versions of our chapbook prize winners from the past few years: How Often I Have Chosen Love by Xiao Yue Shan, Shadow Black by Naima Tokunow (selected by Jericho Brown), In the Year of Our Making & Unmaking by Frederick Speers (selected by Carl Phillips), and Opportunity Cost by Abby Johnson (selected by Kazim Ali), paired with guided learning materials about crafting your chapbook.
+We're including the digital versions of our chapbook prize winners from the past few years: Good Listener by Kathryn Hargett-Hsu, How Often I Have Chosen Love by Xiao Yue Shan, Shadow Black by Naima Tokunow (selected by Jericho Brown), In the Year of Our Making & Unmaking by Frederick Speers (selected by Carl Phillips), and Opportunity Cost by Abby Johnson (selected by Kazim Ali), paired with guided learning materials about crafting your chapbook.
 Frontier is so proud of these chapbooks, and we consider them some of our best projects to date.

 • Want to know how editors evaluate your poems?
 After interviewing dozens of editors from your favorite magazines, we've got the answers!
 Every lab participant will have access to over forty pages of advice from editors of publications we all admire: Poetry Magazine, The New Yorker, Ploughshares, AGNI, The Adroit Journal, and more.
 The Frontier team is also continuously working on developing the best practical advice for submitting poets, based on the tens of thousands of submissions we've processed over the past several years.
 We want to share our current knowledge with you!